 Where can you open an IRA?

 Once you’re pretty solid on which types work best for you, go over your goals and determine a course of action with a tax professional or financial advisor familiar with your situation.
 It’s always a good idea to check the IRS website for up-to-date information about things like contribution and deduction limits.

-You can open any type of IRA at a bank or brokerage (types offered may vary by bank), and you can choose from a variety of deposit or investment options to put into the IRA account.
+You can open any type of IRA at a bank or brokerage (types offered may vary by financial institution), and you can choose from a variety of deposit or investment options to put into the IRA account.
 Where you open your IRA largely depends on your goals for the account.

 If you’re more interested in the security of FDIC insurance, take a look at the IRA accounts offered by FDIC-insured banks.
 For example, you can open an IRA Certificate of Deposit (CD) or even an online savings account for your IRA.